tomjoht/documentation-theme-jekyll/README.md

 # Mozzletoff WOW Goldfarm site

-This page is used by [Mozzletoff](https://www.twitch.tv/mozzletoff) to display various gold making process, shuffles and TSM3/4 Groups & Operations Data
+This page is used by [Mozzletoff](https://www.twitch.tv/mozzletoff) to display various gold making process, shuffles and TSM3/4 Groups & Operations Data.

+You can visit the more formal website displayed on GitHub Pages via Jekyll [here](https://gunnydelight.github.io/mozzletoff-wow-goldfarm-site/)

 ## Social Medias